 Are you a classic Summer?
 Check to see how many of the following characteristics match your natural coloring.

-Skin: Summer skin tone is soft and light, ranging from the lightest porcelain to pale or neutral beige.
-They also have a translucent quality to their skin, with blue, rose, or pink undertone.
+Summer skin tone is soft and light, ranging from the lightest porcelain to pale or neutral beige.
+They also have a translucent quality to their skin tone, with blue, rose, or pink undertone.
 If your porcelain skin can’t abide by the sun, or you have an ivory skin that freckles but fades fast, you’re likely a Summer.

-Hair: Most Summers have blonde, brown, and gray hair.
+Most Summers have light hair; blonde, brown, and grey.
 The blond hair can go from ash blond to dark ash shade, but it doesn’t have a gold tone.
 If you get lots of sun, you can even have some auburn highlights in your hair.

-On the other hand, the brown hair can be light, medium, dark, or even a mousy brown with a grayish cast.
-Most Summers have dusty and muted hair color, but do you know they also gray gracefully to a pearly white or blue-gray tone?
+On the other hand, the brown hair can be light, medium, dark, or even a mousy brown with a greyish cast.
+Most Summers have dusty and muted hair color, but do you know they also grey gracefully to a pearly white or blue-grey tone?

-Eyes: Do you know there are no brown-eyed Summers, but only blues and greens?
+Do you know there are no brown-eyed Summers, but only tint of blues and greens?
 There might be soft hazel or soft gray eyes, but its iris has a cloudy look.
 Also, its hazel shade is muddy and cool, leaning towards blue, green, or gray.

 Summers have an ethereal and delicate coloring that will suit best with cool, light, and soft shades.
 Unfortunately, black and other dark colors, as well as electric colors and rich warm hues are overpowering for you.
 You might also want to skip earthy warm tones with yellow undertones.